sm43576/snakes-and-ladders/README.md

 1. Click the Play button.
 2. Select number of human players and number of computer players.
-3. Select icon that you wish to be represented as on the board.
+3. Select avatar that you wish to be represented as on the board.
 4. Roll the dice when your turn comes.
 5. Win.